-The wig was bought years ago so I have no idea what seller it came from at ebay.
+The wig was bought years ago so I have no idea what seller it came from at ebay, but I think it might be this base wig.
 It started as a curly wig and I straighten it with minimal heat setting.
 After straightening it became poofy, somewhat enough to style Elsa’s massive hair.
 I used tacky glue and got2be hairspray to style the wig.
 I added extra hair strands in front of wig with tacky glue.
 I recommend looking at malindachan’s tutorial for the hairline.
 I added a bit of glitter with modpodge on the wig and sewed on snowflakes made out of super sculpey.
 Snowflakes were painted with a mixture of teal, white, blue, and pink paint.
 Then glitter and small square rhinestones were added.
 When I wear my wig I add spirit gum to the hairline so it won’t move back.

 For the dress I modified simiplicity 2400 pattern B. I cut up seven pieces for the dress pattern (ended up with 8 though, I messed up.
 I’m not perfect ;-;).
 I made it a full dress and attached a spandex top to help hold velcro for the cape.
 The overdress fabric is a Blue Radiance Casa Satin with a Crinkle Chiffon Metallic Stripe Turquoise overlay and lined with royal posh lining.
 The chiffon was a little annoying to work with.
 There’s a zipper on the back of the dress.